Children's and Young Adult Literature Awards and Lists

 The books that appear in these lists were selected as outstanding children's science trade books.
 They were selected by a book review panel appointed by the National Science Teachers Association (NSTA) and assembled in cooperation with the Children’s Book Council (CBC).
 NSTA and CBC have cooperated on this bibliographic project since 1973.

 Rainbow Books presents an annual bibliography of quality books with significant and authentic GLBTQ content, which are recommended for people from birth through eighteen years of age.
-Rainbow Books is a joint project of the Gay, Lesbian, Bisexual, and Transgender Round Table and the Social Responsibilities Round Table of the American Library Association.
+Rainbow Books is a joint project of the Rainbow Round Table and the Social Responsibilities Round Table of the American Library Association.

 Sid Fleischman Humor Awards